aportno/utxo-blockchain-java/README.md

 `MinerMessageTaskManager` and `MinerGenesisMessageTaskManager`.
 These two subclasses need to take different actions upon some messages, which require them to override corresponding methods.

+The `WalletSimulator` is the driver class for a wallet.
+It makes use of the `WalletConnectionAgent` and `WalletMessageTaskManager` to mimic a wallets' functions.
+If it has the `MinerMessageTaskManager` instance, it will simulate a miner instead.
+The `WalletSimulator` class contains four inner classes, each displaying a unique GUI.